 By default, Gmail uses TLS encryption when communicating with most other provider’s servers.
 If you want additional privacy, you can also use a third-party browser extension like FlowCrypt, which adds a Secure Compose button to the regular interface.
 However, your recipient will also have to use this extension installed or another PGP system to see your message.

-Once that is done, all there’s left for you to do is to go to your Outlook app, click on the gear icon to select S/MIME settings.
+- Go to your Outlook app, click on the gear icon to select S/MIME settings.
 You can choose what you want to encrypt: contents, attachments, or add a digital signature to all the messages sent.

-You can encrypt individual messages selecting More options > Message options and clicking Encrypt this message (S/MIME).
+- Encrypt individual messages selecting More options > Message options and clicking Encrypt this message (S/MIME).